yeutterg/launchdarkly-saas-demo/README.md

 This is a simple React app that demonstrates how to use LaunchDarkly feature flags to toggle a feature on and off.
 The feature in this example is an AI chatbot, powered by OpenAI, that can answer questions about dentistry.

 This is just a demo app with only a frontend.
-If you deploy this app to production, you will leak your OpenAI API Key and LaunchDarkly Client-side ID to anyone with access to the app.
+If you deploy this app to production, you will leak your OpenAI API Key and LaunchDarkly Client-side ID to anyone with browser access to the app.
 So please only use this app for demo purposes in a local environment.

+LaunchDarkly is initialized in `src/main.tsx`.
+The LaunchDarkly feature flag is implemented in `src/components/Layout.tsx`.
+The call to OpenAI is implemented in `src/components/Chatbot.tsx`.

 ## Prerequisites